 The course engages students in an interdisciplinary, active learning experience while aiming to produce a tangible, ecologically designed commercial product or service.
-The course was developed as part of a UMD Academy for Innovation and Entrepreneurship "Fearless Ideas" award given to Dr. Tilley.

 The course will introduce students to key concepts of ecology, design and business startup.
 This is accomplished through Blended Learning, which provides students with presentations, videos, readings, in-class activities, campus site visits, and interviewing strangers.
-This experiential philosophy aims is to achieve a deeper learning that enhances long-term recall and professional development.
+This experiential philosophy aims to achieve a deeper learning that enhances long-term recall and professional development.

-A major component of the course is to learn the Lean Startup method, which is a new approach to developing a viable and scalable business model for an innovative product.
+A major component of the course is to learn the Lean Startup method, which is an approach for developing a viable and scalable business model for an innovative product.

 Students will "get out of the building" to interview potential customers to develop empathy for their pains, gains and jobs, in an effort to determine the value proposition for the designed product/service.

 Students will learn storytelling as a tool for branding and developing a business pitch for investors.
 Students will use design thinking, which includes customer feedback, to develop minimum viable products.

-Another major component of the course is to understand how ecological technologies work and provide benefits to the public and the environment.
+Students will learn how ecological technologies work and provide benefits to the public and the environment.
 This will serve as a basis for designing an ecologically-based product or service that has commercial appeal.